-Similar to TODI, the genotoxicity data of structurally similar isocyanates MDI and TDI show positive in vitro results: however, it is unclear whether the in vitro positive responses were due to hydrolysis to the related aromatic amine chemicals which are known mutagens (ECHA RAC 2021b; NICNAS 2013a, NICNAS 2013b).
+Similar to TODI, the genotoxicity data of structurally similar isocyanates MDI and TDI show positive in vitro results: however, it is unclear whether the in vitro positive responses were due to hydrolysis to the related aromatic amine chemicals which are known mutagens (ECHA RAC 2021b; NICNAS 2013a; NICNAS 2013b).

-TODA (and/or its hydrochloride salts) was positive in bacterial reverse mutations assay in Salmonella typhimurium with metabolic activation and chromosome aberration tests in CHO cells (NICNAS 2014b).
+TODA (and/or its hydrochloride salts) was positive in bacterial reverse mutation assay in S. typhimurium with metabolic activation and in chromosome aberration tests in CHO cells (NICNAS 2014b).